d3rp/d3rp.github.io/README.md

 ## Development

+The repo uses submodules.
+These should work with:

+    git clone --recurse-submodules ...

+If you have a cloned local version, cd into the directory and try:

+    git submodule init
+    git submodule update --recursive

+TBH I'm still figuring these out.

 ### Files

 The most relevant files are config.toml for hugo configuration, ./blog/\* for the actual content and .gitlab-ci.yaml for the gitlab pages deployment.
 The themes can be tweaked via ./layouts - it's better to leave the themes subfolder alone if deploying, as gitlab will override them by using git submodules. .gitmodules defines those themes to be used.